Alanaktion/rens-adventures/README.md

 - `hide`: A table of character keys to hide, for example `{"ren"}` will hide a `ren={...}` character that was previously revealed.
 - `bg`: Shows a background image from `assets/images/bg/` with the specified name, or removes the current background when `false`.
 - `cg`: Shows a CG image from `assets/images/cg/` with the specified name, or removes the current CG when `false`.
+- `title`: Large title text to show centered on the screen, typically to introduce a new chapter.
+Typically used by itself, but will be drawn above character/cg images and below message boxes and choices if present.
+- `titleInvert`: Draw title text in white instead of black
+- `check`: An optional function to determine if the message should be rendered.
+Return false to skip processing anything else in the message.
+Typically checks something in Noble.GameData set by previous choices.
+- `choice`: A table of options shown to the player, interrupting the script until the player picks an option.
+Other things in the sequence item like a message, cg, etc will be applied before the choice is displayed.
+Each choice table item should have the following items:
+	- `text`: The text to display to the player
+	- `callback`: The function called when the player selects that option
+	- `default`: An optional key that, if `true`, will be cause that option to be selected if the player presses the B button

+New chapters should be added to the table in `script.lua` to enable them in the game.
+The game will progress through the chapters sequentially.
+Chapters have names for better compatibility with save states during development, primarily to avoid a scenario where a save state includes a numeric index but that chapter was moved to a different index.